Active Region Emergence & Remote Flares: Emerging Regions Flaring Rates

 As an example of the method, in Figure \ref{fig:auto_flux}, we show four MDI magnetograms of AR 11158, with contours outlining flux associated with the new region.
-The first three magnetograms show the growth of the region during its initial emergence phase, on 2011 February 11.
-The final magnetogram shows the region at the start of 2011 February 15, after most of its flux has emerged, about 100 minutes before the start of the X2.2 flare.
+The first three magnetograms show the growth of the region during its initial emergence phase, on 2011-02-11.
+The final magnetogram shows the region at the start of 2011-02-15, after most of its flux has emerged, about 100 minutes before the start of the X2.2 flare.
 Between the first and second frames, an initially ungrouped emerging bipole is subsequently grouped with the new region as the bipoles grow toward each other.
-As noted above, this region experienced a more rapid phase of emergence that began around 18:00 UT on 2011 February 12 \citep{Chintzoglou2013}, which is 18 hours after first NOAA report as shown in the bottom panel of Figure \ref{fig:erg}.
+As noted above, this region experienced a more rapid phase of emergence that began around 18:00 UT on 2011-02-12 \citep{Chintzoglou2013}, which is shown in the bottom panel of Figure \ref{fig:erg}.

 In practice, we find that this automated approach can sometimes fail to properly identify pixels associated with a given new region, typically for a few consecutive magnetograms.
-This can cause transient dips in flux (\textit{e.g.}, Figure \ref{fig:fluxplot}d).
-In most cases, however, it performs well enough: in our sample of 186 emergence events, we manually rejected 70 for having unphysical jumps in the flux-\textit{versus}-time curves due to poor flux attribution.
+This can cause transient dips in flux (e.g., Figure \ref{fig:fluxplot}d).
+In most cases, however, it performs well enough: in our sample of 186 emergence events, we manually rejected 70 for having unphysical jumps in the flux-versus-time curves due to poor flux attribution.
 Although the method is imperfect, we did not invest further effort to optimize it, since we only use this tool in an ancillary investigation of emergence times.